Powered by Cycle

 • Sub-pages & Notification Fixes: Resolved various bugs affecting sub-page loading, sidebar behavior, and in-app notifications.

-• License Auto-Provisioning: Once approvals are complete, licenses can now be provisioned automatically during the access request flow.
+• License auto-provisioning during access requests: Once approvals are complete, licenses can now be provisioned automatically during the access request flow.

 We have significantly enhanced the contract management experience to give you more control and clarity over your software expenses.